jonathanbell/wordpress-docker/README.md

 1. `docker-compose up`
 1. Open <https://localhost>
 1. Create a new Wordpress using these credentials:
-    - Host: wordpress-db
+    - Database Name: wordpress
-    - User: wordpress
+    - User: root
     - Password: wordpress
-    - Database: wordpress
+    - Host: wordpress-db

 ## Connecting to the database from the host